nsip/n3-privacy/README.md

 2. BlackList Rule.

-3. DO NOT use "[]", "(B)", "(N)" as mask symbols for policy file attribute value.
+3. DO NOT use "[]", "(B)", "(N)" as mask symbol for policy file attribute value.

 ## Getting Started

-1. goto /Mask, run 'build.sh', create executable.
+1. Goto /Mask, run 'build.sh', create executable.

-2. goto /Server, run 'build.sh', create executable. run executable with 'config.toml' including Port setting etc. (a copy of config.toml exist in /Server)
+2. Goto /Server, run 'build.sh', create executable. run executable with 'config.toml' including Port setting etc. (a copy of config.toml exist in /Server)

-3. goto /Client, run 'build.sh', create executable. run executable with 'config.toml' including IP setting etc. (a copy of config.toml exist in /Client)
+3. Goto /Client, run 'build.sh', create executable. run executable with 'config.toml' including IP setting etc. (a copy of config.toml exist in /Client)

+4. Building Server should be prior to Building Client !

 ## How To Use

-1. Browse "http(s)://ServerIP:ServerPort/" to get info when Server is running.
+1. Browse "http(s)://ServerIP:Port/" to get info when Server is running.

+2. Mask & Client executable should be fetched by "wget".